 The streets of Metropolis were teeming with life as urban dwellers and their individual routines combined to make the city hum like some man-made bee hive.
-But even the most jaded of the residents of the city alternately called the Home of Superman or the Big Apricot found themselves gaping with awe as the weird alien called Karb-Brak meticulously tried to kill the beautiful blonde Stacy Macklin, who was dressed in her Lady Lunar costume but now fully in control of her faculties.
+But even the most jaded of the residents of the city alternately called the Home of Superman or the Big Apricot found themselves gaping with awe as the weird alien called Karb-Brak meticulously tried to kill the beautiful blonde Stacy Macklin, dressed in her Lady Lunar costume but now fully in control of her faculties.

 Stacy struggled to pry his burning fingers away from her throat by clawing, punching, and kicking.
 She found herself desperately wishing she had never left the Galaxy Building.
 What was I thinking? she thought.
 I’m no super-heroine like Wonder Woman!